-A few times a week, I am sent a deck or exec summary that includes an “Exit Strategy”.
+At least a few times a week, I am sent a deck or exec summary that includes an “Exit Strategy”.
 The slide sometimes references a nice acquisition by an adjacent company, or a prior competitor or player in the space.
 It’s all fine and good, though I recommend just passing on making one of these slides.
 They often suggest you aren’t really Going Big.
 Which is OK … but it’s not what VCs and investors want to see.

 This is Apple we are talking about.
-Apple is closing in on a One Trillion Dollar market cap.
+Apple is closing in on a Two Trillion Dollar market cap.
 It can buy anything.
 And this is a company founded in 1975.
 What are your odds of getting acquired for $1b+ from Apple?
 Apparently — about Once Every 42 Years, at least at the moment.

 Now that’s Apple.
 Salesforce, Facebook, Cisco, and others have been more acquisitive.
 But my meta point is you can’t count on anything.